corbindavenport/corbindavenport.github.io/software.md

 ### [Cupertino](https://github.com/corbindavenport/cupertino)

 Cupertino is a theme for the Mozilla Firefox browser designed to match the macOS color scheme and design.
-It provides a slightly more native look and feel for Firefox on Mac computers, inspired by the design of Apple Safari, and it supports both light and dark modes.
+It provides a more native look and feel for Firefox on Mac computers, with a curved toolbar and colors based on Finder and Safari.

 {% downloadBtn "firefox" "https://addons.mozilla.org/en-US/firefox/addon/cupertino-theme/" %}